qjchen1972/stock/README.md

 * To extract the features of 32-day K-line images, the network directly uses MobileNetV2 and DenseNet.

-* I try to predict stocks from the time series of data of Daily K-line, referring to https://github.com/ysn2233/attentioned-dual-stage-stock-prediction.
+* To try to predict stocks from the time series of data of Daily K-line, referring to https://github.com/ysn2233/attentioned-dual-stage-stock-prediction.

-* I attempts to use the idea of game between bankers and retailers to predict stocks (based on reinforcement learning), referring to https://github.com/JannesKlaas/sometimes_deep_sometimes_learning.
+* To try to use the idea of game between bankers and retailers to predict stocks (based on reinforcement learning), referring to https://github.com/JannesKlaas/sometimes_deep_sometimes_learning.

-* I try to use the idea of game between bankers and retail investors to predict stocks (based on Monte Carlo Tree).
+* To try to use the idea of game between bankers and retail investors to predict stocks (based on Monte Carlo Tree).
 We refer to https://github.com/junxiaosong/AlphaZero_Gomoku and the paper "Mastering the game of Go without human knowledge"

 An entertainment project, trying to get rules from historical data of stocks. it provides some features: